dimitri-nicolo/calico/security/comms/log-storage-tls.md

 By default, the {{site.prodname}} log storage uses self-signed certificates on connections.
 To provide TLS certificates, get the certificate and key pair for the {{site.prodname}} log storage using any X.509-compatible tool or from your organization's
 Certificate Authority.
-The certificate must have Common Name or a Subject Alternate Name of `calico-enterprise-es-http.tigera-elasticsearch.svc`.
+The certificate must include the following Subject Alternate Name or DNS name `tigera-secure-es-http.tigera-elasticsearch.svc`.

+If your cluster has Windows nodes, the certificate must additionally include `tigera-secure-es-http.tigera-elasticsearch.svc.<cluster_domain>` where `<cluster_domain>` is the local domain specified for in-cluster DNS.

 ### How to